Celtic68/grbUniformOrdering/WeeklyReflection.md

 to point to the test_sample database to get the tests to run.

 I got underway on 9/25 with adding Hibernate to the project after muddling through the week exercise.
 I am planning to get it done 9/26 so I can plow through some jsp work starting 9/27.
+I ran into an issue with the test database insertion, but it was due to some blank lines in the file.

+The Daos are all set to go and the week 4 exercise has been handed in as part of the project.
+All the units tests for those two classes are also set to go.
+9/26 will actually begin jsp work.